Raychen0617/Interview_prepare/docs/source/opengl.md

 Disadvantage
 - high memory usage
--  doesn't support blending (as we only have information of the top-most fragment)
+- Doesn't support blending (as we only have information of the top-most fragment)
 - MSAA can be computationally expensive.
 During the geometry pass, MSAA samples the visibility of primitives at multiple subpixel positions.
 Therefore, performing lighting calculations with multisampled data in the subsequent lighting pass can also incur significant costs.[details](https://stackoverflow.com/questions/34981878/deferred-shading-anti-aliasing)

 ### Tile-based deferred rendering (TBDR)
 Contains a small amount of memory which is physically on the GPU chip and so is very fast to access.
-By splitting the render target into tiles just small enough to fit in this memory, and processing those one at a time, we minimise the amount of interaction with the slower main memory - rather than having to fetch, test, blend etc the depth buffer and colour buffer values for each pixel in each triangle as we rasterise the triangles, we rasterise the tile into the fast memory and write each tile's final raster out to main memory as we are done with it.
+By splitting the render target into tiles just small enough to fit in this memory, and processing those one at a time, we minimize the amount of interaction with the slower main memory - rather than having to fetch, test, blend etc the depth buffer and colour buffer values for each pixel in each triangle as we rasterise the triangles, we rasterise the tile into the fast memory and write each tile's final raster out to main memory as we are done with it.

 Additionally, we don't rasterise any triangles until we have calculated which triangles are visible for each pixel/quad in the tile.
 (Same as deferred rendering)